 Advise the couple of any dietary or special requirements:

 These days it is to be expected that some wedding guests will have dietary restrictions, and most reception venues can provide appropriate catering, if the kitchen knows in advance.
 On the day, all of the food will be predetermined, and there are usually only two or three options from which to choose.
 The bride and groom are paying good money for you have a nice dinner with them, so make sure you don’t miss out!

 Buy the appropriate gifts:

 Let’s face it, weddings can be very expensive.
 Between the bridal showers, engagement parties, hens/bucks nights, wedding gifts, new outfits and potential accommodation costs for functions located out of town, guests can spend thousands of dollars.
 Whilst it is always nice to follow the couple’s wishes by purchasing from the registry, giving them cash or contributing to their honeymoon, don’t feel pressured to spend more than you can afford.
 A heartfelt card is a must, but any gifts you buy should be within your budget.
-If you can’t afford to travel for the wedding, let the couple know in advance and thank them for the invitation, and perhaps even send them some roses delivered UK.
+If you can’t afford to travel for the wedding, let the couple know in advance and thank them for the invitation, and perhaps even send them some flowers.
 If you are buying from a registry, buy early to give yourself gift options.

 Dress for events appropriately:

 Most wedding invitations will make note of a dress code, such as black tie, cocktail or even fancy dress!
 Pay attention to this and ensure you follow the code.
 Don’t feel obligated to spend a fortune on a new ball gown, but if the invitation says ‘cocktail’, don’t show up in jeans either.
 Some brides prefer their guests not to wear white, but many others find this tradition outdated.
 If in doubt, check with the bride before going shopping.

 If applicable, find out if children are invited to the wedding: